phase2/outrigger-docs/docs/appendix/return-codes.md

 `rig` exit codes used to indiciate certain conditions and are as follows:

-* `1` - Unexpected
+* `1` - Default
   * Returned when an uncaught error is raised and the program exited unexpectedly.
-This is used by the underlying cli framework.
+This is used by the underlying cli framework as well.
 Project scripts can may also return this code.
 * `12` - Environmental
   * Returned when there is a problem with the execution environment and the current command cannot continue.
 This is usually the result of the